 Your heart would never be broken, you’d feel no envy or jealousy.
 You’d be close friends with everyone, and they would always be concerned for your best interests, as you would be for theirs.
 Your days would be without number, but you’d never feel bored or restless.
 Each one would bring a new excitement for life, a new thirst for adventure.

-And here’s the bast part.
+And here’s the best part.
 If you’re born again someday soon your life will be just like that forever.